[?] Subscribe To This Site

 Israeli food is fusion cuisine at its finest.
 If you’re expecting traditional Jewish foods when you come to Israel, you’re in for a surprise.

-What we’ve come to know as Jewish cuisine is really Ashkenazi Jewish cooking: Traditional Jewish foods like gefilte fish, cholent, chicken soup and matza balls – heavy on fats and starches, as was necessary in the cold climates of Eastern Europe.
-If you look hard enough, you can find those in Jerusalem too, but Israeli cuisine and real Jewish foods are far more than that.
+What we've come to know as Jewish cuisine is really Ashkenazi Jewish cooking: Traditional Jewish foods like gefilte fish, cholent, chicken soup and bagels - heavy on fats and starches, as was necessary in the cold climates of Eastern Europe.

 Israel is blessed with outstanding produce and this is evident in Israeli cuisine.
 Although this is a tiny country, almost anything will grow here.
-A big advantage to the country’s small size is that produce isn’t shipped long distances and refrigerated for months – fruits and vegetables are fresh and in season.

-Yes, this means there isn’t an orange to be found in August, but when citrus fruits come to market after the first winter rains, they are that much more exciting – and unbelievably flavorful.
 Try a tomato or a carrot and you’ll be amazed at the intense color and taste.
 (In fact, Israeli produce is a major export and finds its way into Europe’s high-end food stores.)

 In September, pomegranates ripen and grow bigger than grapefruit.
 Strawberries glow deeply red February and grapes and watermelon come with the summer months.